Adding credentials

 Deleting credentials

-Remove a credential by clearing the field and saving, or by disconnecting the related service entirely.
+Remove a credential by clearing the field and saving, or by using the “Remove” button on agent detail pages.

 Selu manages the following types of credentials: